Kishon Khan: Career

 In 2010, Lokkhi Terra released their debut album, No Visa Required.
 This album was produced by Funkiwala Records, a label established by Khan with composer and trombonist Justin Thurgur in the same year.
 In 2012, they released their second album, Che Guava’s Rickshaw Diaries, which received widespread critical acclaim.
 The Sunday Times Magazine wrote of the album that ‘the multicultural settings effortlessly encapsulate 21st-century London’.
 The band have since released two EPs and two studio albums: Bangla Rasta (2016), Introducing Baby Akhtar: Lokkhi Terra meets Shikor Bangladesh All Stars (2017), CUBAFROBEAT: Lokkhi Terra meets Dele Sosimi (2018), and CUBANGLA (2020).
 Founder and presenter of BBC Radio 2’s Viva Latino, John Armstrong, wrote that CUBANGLA was ‘their crowning glory to date… as well as being one of the outstanding albums of the year so far for me".
 In 2022, Lokkhi Terra released a single, ‘Kande Revisited’, a reworking of a Bangla folk song which was initially released in their debut album.

-Forming out of the album CUBAFROBEAT, the collaboration between Lokkhi Terra and Dele Sosimi evolved into an independent group by the same name, CubAfrobeat, which has been described by Timeout London as ‘stunning Headliners...
-A majestic multi-cultural blend of sounds...effortlessly builds bridges between rolling Indian raga rhythms, Afro-Cuban grooves, Acid Jazz/funk and free flowing improvisation’.
+Forming out of the album CUBAFROBEAT, the collaboration between Lokkhi Terra and Dele Sosimi evolved into an independent group by the same name, CubAfrobeat.
 The band released their first single, ‘Eni Agee’, in 2022.

 Khan’s other contemporary collaborations include the Soothsayers, a London-based Afrobeat and reggae-influenced band, and Gilles Peterson’s Havana Cultura, a collection of hand-picked Latin productions.